 Repot in the fall, at the beginning of the growing season.
 Shake all old soil off the roots and replace it with fresh, new soil.

-Fertilizer Requirements: During the growing season, provide a half strength dose of balanced, water soluble fertilizer once every month to six weeks.
+Fertilizer Requirements: During the growing season, provide a half-strength dose of balanced, water-soluble fertilizer every month to six weeks.

 During the summertime, do not fertilize.

 10 Tips For Growing Healthy Aeoniums